How to keep mosquitoes away from chickens.

 Downsides to chemical solutions.

-As with using any chemical products there are downsides, though.
+Using any chemical products is not ideal, though.
 There's evidence that using synthetic repellents has disturbed natural ecosystems, which in turn has resulted in a developing resistance to these insecticides(2, 9).

 Fortunately, that has increased interest in using natural, eco-friendly ways of controlling and repelling biting insects.
 Adopting those methods can help in limiting the harmful effects on both the environment and on human health.

-There are two means of doing this: making the environment unpleasant for the insects, and adding natural solutions, particularly plant-based repellents.
+There are two ways of doing this: making the environment unpleasant for the insects, and adding natural solutions, particularly plant-based repellents.

 Both have properly researched effectiveness studies which we can easily incorporate into our own good husbandry.